 \section{Introduction}

-A growing area of research uses machine learning (ML) solutions to combinatorial optimization (CO) problems.
-These ML solution can be divided into two categories: (1) learning an end-to-end model that generates a feasible solution (e.g., \citet{khalil2017learning}) and (2) learning a non-end-to-end model that predicts branching heuristics and aids an existing CO solver (e.g., \citet{gasse2019exact}). \citet{bengio2021machine} provide a comprehensive survey of methods used in each category.
-Here, we focus on the latter approach of using ML to aid conventional CO solvers.
+A growing area of research explores machine learning (ML) solutions to combinatorial optimization (CO) problems.
+These ML solutions can be divided into two categories: (1) learning end-to-end models that generates feasible solutions (e.g., \cite{khalil2017learning}) and (2) learning non-end-to-end models that predict branching heuristics and aids existing CO solvers (e.g., \cite{gasse2019exact,shafi2023grasp}).
+Bengio et al. \cite{bengio2021machine} provide a comprehensive survey of methods used in each category.
+Here, we focus on the latter approach and use ML to aid conventional CO solvers.

-Our focus is on the set cover problem (SCP), which is an NP-hard CO problem.
+We focus on the set cover problem (SCP), an NP-hard CO problem.
 In SCP, one is given the ``universe,'' which is a set of elements $\{1, 2, \dots m\}$.
 One is also given a collection of $n$ sets whose union corresponds to the universe.
 To solve the problem, one must identify the \emph{smallest} sub-collection of the $n$ sets whose union is equal to the universe.

-We use a graph neural network (GNN) model to accelerate the runtime of SCP solutions without sacrificing solution quality.
+We use a graph neural network (GNN) model to accelerate the runtime of SCP solvers without sacrificing solution quality.
 Concretely, we propose \emph{Graph-SCP}, where we cast an instance of SCP as a graph and learn a GNN to predict a subgraph that encapsulates the solution space.
-The nodes of this subgraph are passed into a conventional CO solver such as Gurobi \cite{gurobi}, which is a state-of-the-art commercial solver.
-The smaller size of the input problem to traditional solvers enables them to run faster.
-Graph-SCP achieves between 60--80\% reduction in input problem size, which leads to runtime improvements of up to $10$x on average, all the while maintaining solution quality across a range of SCP instance characteristics.
+The nodes of this subgraph are passed into a conventional CO solver such as Gurobi \cite{gurobi} (a state-of-the-art commercial solver).
+This method of reducing the size of the input problem and passing it to traditional solvers enables them to run faster.
+Graph-SCP achieves between 60--80\% reduction in input problem size, which leads to runtime improvements of up to $10$x on average, while maintaining solution quality across a range of SCP instance characteristics.